shaliulab/idoc_docs/docs/usage.md

 * Connect all the inflow and outflow tubes to the chambers.
 Pay attention to 2 key things here:
     * Prevent the outflow tubes from blocking the chamber window, loop the tube around the neigbouring chambers outflow tube before connecting it to the outflow port.
 (Picture needed for this section)
     * Do not mix up left and right side inflow tubes.
 This is mainly just a risk in the middle of the enclosure, as there the L/R inflows can get crossed up

+*Video - Show us loading flies into chambers, and sealing the chamber shut with the plug.
+Show a stack of 10 chambers with loaded flies and how we would load them into the chamber slots in the machine.
+Emphasize in the video that since we only have 10 flies, we still need to fill out the other empty slots with empty chambers.
+Show us connecting the tubes, emphasize that you need to distinguish between left and right inflow, especially in the middle of the machine.*

 * Cover up the front of the enclosure when done loading the chambers.